-Then The Living Page is the book you need.
+Then The Living Page: Keeping Notebooks with Charlotte Mason is the book you need.
 It walks you through why and how to set up keeping notebooks.

 And why keeping notebooks will help your children engage with their studies.

-I love Teaching from Rest.
+I love Teaching from Rest: A Homeschooler’s Guide to Unshakable Peace.
 Sarah Mackenzie teaches classical homeschoolers how to stop being a slave to your curriculum and take control of your homeschool.